kfgarrity/ThreeBodyTB.jl/docs/src/ug_fit.md

-# Fitting tight-binding coefficients from Quantum Espresso.
+# Fitting tight-binding coefficients from DFT

-ThreeBodyTB has a set of pre-fit coefficients that are sufficient for running elemental or binary systems without doing your own fitting.
+ThreeBodyTB.jl has a set of pre-fit coefficients that are sufficient for running elemental or binary systems without doing your own fitting.
 If you still want to do the fitting yourself, read on...